Wednesday, December 24, 2014

 He said my great-grandfather whipped me and left the mark of AD on my backside.

-Both of my sons were cutting grass by the age of five.
+Both of my sons were mowing the lawn by the age of five.
 Ron said I can remember not being tall enough to reach the handle.

-He told how their grandfather worked on the lawnmowers before they could cut grass which sometimes could take hours.
+He told how their grandfather worked on the lawnmowers before they could cut the grass, which sometimes took hours.

 They said we just wanted to stay on the school bus.

-The boys talked about how their summer vacations were spent in the garden working.
+The boys discussed how they spent their summer vacations working in the garden.

 Ron talked about his dog Patmae.
-He said once she got snake bit and another time she got into a fight with another dog and was in juried and how he took care of her.
+He said that once she got bitten by a snake, and another time she got into a fight with another dog and was injured, and how he took care of her.

 I could listen to the boys go on for hours.